5-Day Big Island Itinerary: Volcanoes, Coffee, and Black Sand Beaches

 Morning: Hapuna Beach

-Your last full morning deserves the best beach on the island, and that is Hapuna Beach.
-Consistently ranked among the top beaches in the entire United States, Hapuna is a wide half-mile crescent of white sand with gentle waves (most of the time), crystal-clear water, and that impossible shade of turquoise that you thought only existed in screensavers.
+Last full morning deserves the best beach on the island and that is Hapuna Beach.
+Consistently ranked among the best beaches in the entire United States.
+Wide half-mile crescent of white sand, gentle waves (most of the time), crystal-clear water, that impossible turquoise you thought only existed in screensavers.

-Get there early before the parking lot fills and claim your spot.
-This is a swimming and boogie-boarding beach, so let the kids play in the waves while you lie on the sand and contemplate never going home.
-There are lifeguards, restrooms, and a small snack shop, so you have everything you need for a perfect beach morning.
+Heads up: non-residents pay $10 per vehicle for parking and $5 per person for entry (cards only, QR codes on site).
+Hawaii residents free with state ID.
+Get there early before the lot fills.
+This is a swimming and boogie-boarding beach so let the kids play in the waves while you lie on the sand and contemplate never going home.
+Lifeguards, restrooms, and a small snack shop.
+You have everything you need for a perfect beach morning.

-The only caveat: during winter swells, Hapuna can have big surf, so check conditions and use your judgment.
-On calm days, though, it is paradise in the most literal sense of the word.
+One caveat: during winter swells, Hapuna can have big surf.
+Check conditions and use your judgment.
+On calm days, it is paradise.

 Late Morning: Puako Petroglyphs

-Before you leave the Kohala Coast, make a stop at the Puako Petroglyph Archaeological Preserve.
-This is one of the largest collections of ancient Hawaiian petroglyphs in the islands, with over 3,000 carvings on the lava rock.
-The walk from the trailhead is short and flat, about 15 minutes through a kiawe forest, and then you emerge onto a vast field of smooth pahoehoe lava covered in centuries-old images.
+Before you leave the Kohala Coast, stop at the Puako Petroglyph Archaeological Preserve.
+One of the largest collections of ancient Hawaiian petroglyphs in the islands - over 3,000 carvings on the lava rock.
+Walk from the trailhead is short and flat, about 15 minutes through a kiawe forest, and then you emerge onto a vast field of smooth pahoehoe lava covered in centuries-old images.

-There are human figures, canoes, circles, and mysterious symbols whose meanings have been debated for generations.
-For kids, it is like a treasure hunt, spotting the different images.
-For adults, it is a humbling reminder of how long people have called these islands home.
-Bring your binoculars again to spot carvings that are farther from the boardwalk.
+Human figures, canoes, circles, and symbols whose meanings have been debated for generations.
+For kids, treasure hunt mode.
+For adults, a humbling reminder of how long people have called these islands home.
+Bring binoculars to see carvings farther from the boardwalk.

 Afternoon: South Kohala Resort Area and Departure

-If your flight is not until the evening, spend a lazy afternoon in the South Kohala resort area.
-Even if you are not staying at one of the big resorts, you can enjoy the public beach areas.
-The Kings' Shops and Queens' MarketPlace at Waikoloa have shopping, restaurants, and often free cultural demonstrations like lei making or ukulele lessons.
+If your flight isn't until evening, spend a lazy afternoon in the South Kohala resort area.
+Even if you're not staying at one of the big resorts, you can enjoy the public beach access.
+Kings' Shops and Queens' MarketPlace at Waikoloa have shopping, restaurants, often free cultural demos like lei making or ukulele lessons.

-For a last lunch, treat yourselves to something special.
-Lava Lava Beach Club sits right on the sand at Anaeho'omalu Bay and serves excellent food with your toes literally in the beach.
-It is the kind of place that makes you want to miss your flight on purpose.
+For a last lunch, treat yourselves.
+Lava Lava Beach Club sits on the sand at Anaeho'omalu Bay and serves excellent food with your toes literally in the beach.
+The kind of place that makes you want to miss your flight on purpose.

-The drive from the Kohala Coast back to Kona airport is only about 25 minutes, so you can squeeze every last minute out of your trip.
+The drive from the Kohala Coast back to Kona airport is only about 25 minutes so you can squeeze every last minute.
 As you drive through the lava fields on Queen Kaahumanu Highway, with Mauna Kea rising to your left and the ocean glittering to your right, take a deep breath.
-You will be back.
-The Big Island has a way of calling people home.
+You'll be back.
+The Big Island calls people home.

 Practical Tips for Your Big Island Trip